keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 It is in this area that I recommend introducing automated security scanning for your instances.

-While you have EC2 instances running configuration tests, you can also invoke security scans from tools such as AWS Inspector or Qualys that have scan scheduling and invocation API's alongside running CIS configuration checks at an OS level to ensure your SOE's are compliant to your required security standards.
+While you have EC2 instances running configuration tests, you can also invoke security scans from tools such as AWS Inspector or Qualys that have scan scheduling and invocation API's alongside running CIS configuration checks at an OS level to ensure your SOEs are compliant to your required security standards.

 # Wrapping up